 Ian Poulter What's In The Bag?
-Houston Open 2018
+PGA Championship Clubs

 Related: Tiger Woods What’s in the bag?

-The 42-year-old is a Titleist ambassador and used a full set of Titleists in his victory, barring the famous Odyssey #7 putter he used to great effect at the Medinah Ryder Cup in 2012.
+The 42-year-old is a Titleist ambassador and is using a full set of Titleists this week, barring the famous Odyssey #7 putter he used to great effect at the Medinah Ryder Cup in 2012.

-He currently uses the Titleist 917D2 driver as well as a 917F2 3 wood.
+He currently uses the Titleist TS3 driver as well as a 917F2 3 wood.

 He also carries a Titleist 818H2 and a Titleist 716 T-MB 4 iron.